 Faust Wine Cellar

 This place makes my hipster list because it is one of Budapest’s most sought-after wine cellars, and they only have 5 tables.
 Call ahead and book your exclusive tasting tour through Hungarian wine.
 Located in a brick underground cellar, the location is perfect for a romantic date night.
 The shop owners are a delightful couple who take time to educate each of the tables, individually about the various wines on the list.
 Reserve Your Spot Here!

 I won’t go into too much detail about these pubs since I think they are on just about every travel blog about Budapest, and I found them to be a bit overrun by drunk annoying tourists, but they are worth checking out for the experience.
 My favorite had to be Kuplung, with a hidden entrance leading to a quiet courtyard in front and a wild party with live DJs and bands in the back.
 I also enjoyed Fogashaz, which has some great DJ parties and two full floors, including a Kert.
 Szimpla Kert was also fun to check out and is a fantastic concept, but honestly, I enjoy it more on Sunday for the market than I did the overcrowded tourist party at hight.

 Corvin Night Club

-Boutique Hotest in Budapest
+Sleep at Boutique Hotest in Budapest

 Bohem Art Hotel

-Boasting to be “seventh sense of Budapest,” SoHo offers dark amenities for the young hip crowd.
+Boasting to be the “seventh sense of Budapest,” SoHo offers dark amenities for the young hip crowd.
 Be prepared to live out your fantasy in one of the dark, luxurious new vampire suites oozing sexuality.
 Book the entire vampire package for the entire experience, including tickets to the show, “Dance of the Vampires,” and namesake cocktails.
-Centrally located this hotel is a great launching point for all your adventures.
+Centrally located, this hotel is a great launching point for all your adventures.

 Hipster Neighborhoods in Budapest